Stab-Rabbit-coding/noted-hymns-to-present-and-sing/README.md

 # noted-hymns-to-present-and-sing

 This reposository is an attempt to produce text based hymns with music notation.
+I got tired of not having melody lines on the presentation slides during divine services that are either broadcast over Youtube or displayed on an overhead projector.
+This is to fix that issue.
+The congregation needs more than just the lyrics.

 **requirements**
 - text based instead of image based